9. Workflow: Packages and Environments#

 9.1.1.
 Introduction#

 Packages (also called libraries) are key to extending the functionality of Python.
-The default installation of Anaconda comes with many (around 250) of the packages you’ll need, but it won’t be long before you’ll need to install some extra ones.
+It won’t be long before you’ll need to install some.
 There are packages for geoscience, for building websites, for analysing genetic data, for economics—pretty much for anything you can think of.
 Packages are typically not written by the core maintainers of the Python language but by enthusiasts, firms, researchers, academics, all sorts!
 Because anyone can write packages, they vary widely in their quality and usefulness.
 There are some that you’ll be seeing them again and again.

 Name a more iconic trio, I'll wait. pic.twitter.com/pGaLuUxQ3r